Do you suffer from UTIs?

 100% confident recommending them to our patients."

-unaware that cranberries alone
+Many consumers are unaware that cranberries alone or cranberry extracts

 It’s the PACs, within cranberries, that are clinically proven to prevent UTIs and protect bladder health.
 Many cheaper brands use green tea or grape seed extract to derive their PAC's, but these do not contain the effective levels of the A2 type PAC's.